playfultechnology/pid-invertedpendulum/README.md

 # pid-invertedpendulum

 ## Method of Operation
-There are four buttons on the control unit - two on the top (labelled RESET, USER), and two on the front (labelled X, M).
+There are four buttons on the control unit - two on the top (labelled RESET, USER), two on the front (labelled X, M), and two on the back (labelled +/-)
 Input functionality is defined in the Key() method of BALANCE\CONTROL\control.c as follows:
  - Press RESET button : Resets to default state
  - Single Click USER button : Start / Stop balancing
  - ( Double Click USER : Reverse Direction Balance according to code, but I can't see how you'd be able to do this)
- - Long Press X : Toggle Auto-Balance Mode.
+ - Long Press X : Toggle Auto-Balance Mode
+ - Press M : Cycle between selected PID parameter (indicated by Y on the OLED screen)
+ - +/- : Increase/decrease selected PID parameter

 When Auto-Balance is selected, the Blue LED L2 will light up.
 Before continuing, **ensure the trolley is located all the way to the left-hand side** (i.e the encoder value P is shown close to 10000).